te-ce/anon-chat/README.md

 - How to handle 'realtime' chat functionality?
 - How to handle deletion of rooms?
 - How to handle permissions for rooms (f.e. max of 2 per room, correct data send)?
-- Typesafe API with Elysia
+- Typesafe API with Elysia?
+- Understand server and client side components and data handling between them.